virtlab-unibo/cpkg-on-rails/README.md

     $ cd cpkg-on-rails
     $ bundle
+    $ cp doc/dm_unibo_common.yml config/dm_unibo_common.yaml
     $ cp doc/cpkg.rb.example config/initializers/cpkg.rb

+Edit `config/dm_unibo_common.yaml` and `config/initializers/cpkg.rb`
-Edit `config/initializers/cpkg.rb` to configure your installation.
+to configure your installation.

-In this file you need to manually change `config.secret_key_base` with a random key.
+In `config/initializers/cpkg.rb` manually change `config.secret_key_base` with a random key.
 You can generate a new key with `rake secret` (for example `sed -i -e "s/'SECRET KEY BASE.*'/'$(rake secret)'/" cpkg.rb`).

 You should also change almost all the other preferences according to your setup.

    Then